Starting a Career in Marketing — Tips and Advice from Corey Dilley

 ii.
 A textbook that teaches marketing fundamentals (I don’t know one off the top of my head, but the fundamentals are important and knowledge of them is becoming rare)

-If you found this post informative, share it with your friends and sign up to my newsletter to receive more posts like this.
+If you found this post informative, share it with your network.